isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 RSASHA256 and ECDSAP256SHA256) are mandatory to implement in DNSSEC.
 However, RSA is a little long in the tooth, and ECDSA/EdDSA are emerging as the next new cryptographic standards.
-In fact, the US federal government recommended not using RSA altogether by September 2015, and migrating to using ECDSA or similar algorithms.
+In fact, the US federal government recommended discontinuing RSA use altogether by September 2015 and migrating to using ECDSA or similar algorithms.

 For now, use ECDSAP256SHA256 but keep abreast of developments in this area.
 For details about rolling over DNSKEYs to a new algorithm, see :ref:`advanced_discussions_DNSKEY_algorithm_rollovers`.

+.. _key_sizes:

 Key Sizes
 ~~~~~~~~~